MEET THE BLAKE SCHOLARS

 Why CSU

-"At CSU, I can have room to grow and be myself at an institution that values me for who I am.
-Attending this university provides me with the amazing opportunity to grow myself in an incredibly diverse, active campus that really does value the Principles of Community."
+"At CSU, I have room to grow and be myself at an institution that values me for who I am and what I do.
+Attending this university provides me with the amazing opportunity to grow myself in an incredibly diverse, active campus that really does value the Principles of Community. "

 Campus Involvement